ISISComputingGroup/ibex_developers_manual/CAEN.md

 ### PVs

-The pv setup is a little weird for this device, it looks like value is the setpoint and value:fbk is the readback.
+The pv setup is a little weird for this device, it looks like value is the setpoint and `value:fbk` is the readback.
 So:

 `pwonoff`: sets the power
-`pwonoff:fbk`: readsback the value (I am unsure whether this is the setpoint or the status)
+`pwonoff:fbk`: readback the value (I am unsure whether this is the setpoint or the status)

 ### Simulation/HVCAENSIM Simulated CAEN (older version of the CAEN)